thebetar/IASRProject/client/README.md

 - User-friendly interface
 - Communication with a backend server for processing voice commands
 - Progress indicators for each part of the calculation (first number, operation, second number)
+- We can control the recording and calulate button through 'Space' key.

 ## Contributing